 A: HyperX Cloud is by far the most popular gaming headset for pro gamers, both the first and second versions.
 The Sennheiser Game One is also extremely popular but is also very expensive.
 Surprisingly enough, they both made it onto our top 3 simply because it is among the best headsets in the world right now.
 For most gamers, the HyperX Cloud will be the correct choice, but for the more high-end gamers, the Sennheiser Game One will be the ideal choice.

 Q: Do headsets really make a difference in performance, or is it just a fancy accessory?

 A: Yes, the impact is not as huge as with a gaming mouse or keyboard, but it certainly does make a difference.
 However, it mostly comes down to which genre you like to play.
-If you are fond of FPS and MOBA gaming, then it will make a huge impact, since a proper e-sport validated headset will give you proper intel on your enemy’s whereabouts etc. In other games, it is not as important, but studies do suggest that having in-game sounds which are relatable to what is happening on your screen, makes you more focused and aware.
+If you are fond of FPS and MOBA gaming, then it will make a huge impact, since a proper e-sport validated headset will give you adequate intel on your enemy’s whereabouts, etc. In other games, it is not as important, but studies do suggest that having in-game sounds which are relatable to what is happening on your screen, makes you more focused and aware.

 Some of the sources used to research for this buying guide

 Lifewire, 5.1 vs. 7.1 what does the .1 mean in surround sound?
 Technology informational and geeky website.